edgedb/easy-edgedb/README.md

 ## Links in two directions

-You might remember that back in Chapter 6 we removed `link master` from `MinorVampire`, because `Vampire` already has `link slaves` to the `MinorVampire` type.
-One reason was that it might be too complex, but also because `DELETE` becomes impossible because they both depend on each other.
+Back in Chapter 6 we removed `link master` from `MinorVampire`, because `Vampire` already has `link slaves` to the `MinorVampire` type.
+One reason was complexity, and the other was because `DELETE` becomes impossible because they both depend on each other.
 But now that we know how to use reverse links, we can put `master` back in `MinorVampire` if we want.

-(Note: we won't actually change the `MinorVampire` type here because `master` isn't strictly necessary, but this is how to do it)
+(Note: we won't actually change the `MinorVampire` type here because we already know how to access `Vampire` with a reverse lookup, but this is how to do it)

 First, here is the `MinorVampire` type at present: